Recording Metal Guitar: A Guide to Low Tunings & Tone - Nail The Mix

 If there’s one piece of hardware that has revolutionized recording low-tuned metal, it’s the Evertune bridge.
 This thing is a godsend.

 When you’re playing that low, especially with heavy-handed rhythm playing, it’s incredibly hard to stay perfectly in tune.
 Every palm mute can send the note sharp.
 It’s the same problem bass players face; they often have to tune down 10-15 cents just to compensate for how sharp their attack is.
+Your choice of pick thickness and material plays a huge role here too, since a thicker pick digs harder and bends the string sharper on every hit.
 You could try that with guitar, but the higher strings react differently than the low ones, making it a frustrating balancing act.

 The Evertune solves all of this.
 It’s a mechanical system that maintains constant tension on each string, meaning your tuning is rock-solid no matter how hard you pick.